rubin-dp0/dp1-sci-prep-seminars/strong-lensing/SL-demo_search_for_lenses.md

 ### 3.4.
 View the object in the deep coadd image

-Six deep coadd images, one per LSST filters u, g, r, i, z, and y, are retrieved.
+Twelve deep coadd images, two per LSST filters u, g, r, i, z, and y, are retrieved because deeply coadded images overlap at the edges, and the object was in the overlap zone.

 The image that is selected in the table will display in the upper-left panel (the HiPS map is still there in the Coverage tab).